Beg for It (song): Background

-"Beg for It" was written by Azalea, Charli XCX, the Invisible Men, and Kurtis McKenzie and Jon Turner of the Arcade.
+"Beg for It" was written by Azalea, Charli XCX, the Invisible Men, the Arcade, and Jon Turner.
 The Invisible Men and the Arcade also produced the track, while Daniel Zaidenstadt and Paul Falcone did the recording.
 The song was recorded in four different studios; Record Plant in Los Angeles, Sarm West Studios and Grove Studios in London, and Downtown Music Studios in New York City.
 "Beg for It" was subsequently mixed by Anthony Kilhoffer with the assistance of Kyle Ross at The Mix Spot in Los Angeles, and then mastered by Miles Showell at Abbey Road Studios in London.

 Azalea previewed "Beg for It" during her live show at the Shepherd's Bush Empire in London on 14 September 2014.
 The preview resulted in widespread media speculation that the song featured XCX, and would serve as a sequel to "Fancy", XCX's previous collaboration with Azalea.
 However, in Azalea's announcement of the song's single release on Twitter on 10 October 2014, it was revealed that Danish singer MØ was the track's featured vocalist instead.
 The rapper went on to post her view of MØ on the social media network, stating: "A lot of you may not know her, but she's super cool.
 I love her voice and her eyebrows".
 In an interview with Ryan Seacrest, Azalea said she wanted to assist a rising star with a guest feature on her album, and "fell in love" with MØ after discovering the singer on YouTube.
 XCX later revealed on Twitter that she specifically wrote MØ's hook in the song.